zacharysyoung/Stenway_RSV-Specification/README.md

 ## Definition of the RSV format

- 1. A value is 0 or more sequences of valid UTF-8 encode bytes, terminated by the end-of-value byte 0xFE (EOV).
+ 1. A value is zero or more sequences of valid UTF-8 encode bytes, terminated by the end-of-value byte 0xFE (EOV).
 For example (spaces included for clarity):

     `aaa EOV`